-Large Europe-wide study confirms work stress linked to greater risk of heart diseaseSeptember 13th, 2012 in Cardiology /
+Large Europe-wide study confirms work stress linked to greater risk of heart diseaseSeptember 13, 2012 in Medicine & Health / Cardiology

 People who have highly demanding jobs and little freedom to make decisions are 23% more likely to experience a heart attack compared with their counterparts without such work stress, according to a study of nearly 200 000 people from seven European countries, published Online First in The Lancet.